 These are the key features of an advertisement that will turn your event into a super splash.

 - Strong visuals

 Here are the types of Facebook ads you can choose from:

 - Photo ads: Photo ads have simple formats to feature your high-quality event imagery, infographic, illustrations etc. You can overlay interesting information about your event onto the images.

-- Dynamic ads: Dynamic ads connect your event webpage’s service or feature catalogue with your created Facebook ad account and pixel.
+- Dynamic ads: Dynamic ads connect your event web page’s service or feature catalogue with your created Facebook ad account and pixel.
 These ads feature the same services just as they’re shown on the website.
 These ads also let the visitors directly go to your site with a single “learn more” or “shop now” tap.

-- Carousel ads: Carousel ads let you display up to 10 images or videos about your event with each of its web link.
+- Carousel ads: Carousel ads let you display up to 10 images or videos about your event with each of its web links.
 You can set your ad adjectives through this ad type, like conversions, reach, traffic, event brand awareness etc.

 5. In-person event marketing with “Facebook Local”

 A newly rebooted app Facebook Local is a vital extension of Facebook, specially designed for in-person event marketing, updates, and services.
 Since this app can be easily synced with the primary account, it’s getting trendy among users.
 Out of 19 categories, users can find information about upcoming events nearby, reviews of the local event, ticket purchasing details, number of attendees, distance, popularity, relevance, etc.

 With a personalized landing page, users can check all the upcoming or previous events in chronological order.
 This default ranking of games is based on several factors like the proximity of your event, the rating of your official page, the number of interested people etc.